 - Driving time: 2 h

 Yellowstone National Park became the first national park in the US the 1st of March in 1872.
-Visitors come from near and far to take in its dense forests, vast valleys, gurgling rivers, towering mountains, captivating thermal activities and exciting wildlife.
+Visitors come from near and far for its dense forests, vast valleys, gurgling rivers, captivating thermal activities and exciting wildlife.

 So even though the main roads of the park tend to become crowded every summer, it’s still possible to find your very own Yellowstone slice if you don’t mind a hike.